hbjarre/CouchPotato/README.md

 	#Here we have all our functions that make api calls and changes to our database in firebase.

 - **ObservableModel.js**
 	#Here we have our observer functions.
 Our GalleryModel is later extended with this file.
 We never notify our observers so this file may be completely useless?
-If you have any comments about whether we should use this or not, please tell us :)
+If you have any comments about whether we should use this or not, please tell us :blush:

 - **DetailView.css**
 	#Detail view stylesheet.